 - Carrie J. Menkel-Meadow, Lela Porter Love, Andrea Kupfer Schneider and Jean R. Sternlight, Dispute Resolution: Beyond the Adversarial Model (Aspen Publishers, 2004).

-We have in mind the negotiations in which people look beyond power to more mutually satisfying and sustainable solutions.
+Consider the negotiations in which people look beyond power to more mutually satisfying and sustainable solutions.

 - Betty Carter and Joan K. Peters, Love, Honor & Negotiate: Building Partnerships That Last a Lifetime (Pocket Books, 1996).